omarMohammedbenzo/omarMohammedbenzo/README.md

 # Hey!
 Nice to see you.
 #### Welcome to my profile!
 I'm Omar Mohammed.
-A Software Egineer student - FullStack Web Developer, Living in Egypt 🇪🇬
+A Software Engineer student - FullStack Web Developer, Living in Egypt 🇪🇬

 - 🌱 I’m currently learning *AWS cloud Engineering*